theonepa1/flanepy/README.md

 ## Development

 - Backend runs on: http://localhost:5000
 - Frontend development server runs on: http://localhost:3000
+- Hot reloading is enabled by default in development mode
+- Changes to both frontend and backend code will automatically trigger reloads

+## Contributing

+Feel free to use this template as a starting point for your desktop applications.
+Contributions and improvements are welcome!

+## License

+MIT License - Feel free to use this template for your projects.